 For more information about each council area, find your council.

 In Australia there are three tiers of elected government – local, state and federal.
 Statutory responsibility for local government lies with a State or Territory Government, and thus the roles and responsibilities of local councils vary from state to state.
-In Victoria, the legal basis for councils is established under the Constitution Act 1975 and the Local Government Act 1989.
+In Victoria, the legal basis for councils is established under the Constitution Act 1975 and the Local Government Act 1989 and Local Government Act 2020.

 The Minister for Local Government is the minister responsible for overseeing the system of local government in Victoria.
 The Minister acts as an advocate for local government issues within state government and supports and monitors the system of local government with the assistance of Local Government Victoria.
 The Minister is not directly involved in the detailed management of individual councils.